hbp-unibi/NeuroCoCoon/Installation.md

 ## Building

+TODO: IntelliJ IDEA by JetBrains s.r.o.

 ## Installing as a local application

+JDK 8

+TODO: Download the [latest release][NCC-Release] of the all-in-one runnable Java archive file `ncc-v1.0.0.jar`, where the last part of the filename reflects the version number.

+`java -jar ncc-v1.0.0.jar`

+## Prerequisites for running NEST simulations locally

 ## Installing the collaboratory web app

+TODO: CheerpJ by Leaning Technologies the Java compiler for the Web converts any Java client application into standard HTML5/WebAssembly/JavaScript works from Java bytecode, without requiring access to the source code compatible with 100% of Java (reflection and dynamic classes included) turn-key solution, works on Java Swing clients, Java applets, and Java libraries actively developed and supported by Leaning Technologies experts

 **NeuroCoCoon** is a **protective** development environment and experimentation **workbench** for spiking neural networks (*SNN*s) running on **neuromorphic hardware**.